squidmarks/js_mzml/README.md

 ## Future Development
 * Ability to specify minutes/seconds for retention time
 * More MS levels (e.g. MS/MS/MS)
-* Returning the data using a generator function
+* Returning the data using a generator function (my knowledge is lacking as to how to do this in an async function so this is on hold indefinitely)